 Waseem currently serves as an Assistant Professor of Law and the Director for the newly-established Intellectual Property Law Clinic at Villanova University, Charles Widger School of Law, after previously being the Acting Director and Visiting Assistant Practice Professor of Law of the Detkin Intellectual Property and Technology Legal Clinic at the University of Pennsylvania Carey Law School in Philadelphia.
-Through his involvement with this prestigious Ivy-League institution, he guides and assists upper-level law students through pro bono legal representation of clients on multi-disciplinary issues and strategies within patent law, while also educating students and faculty at Wharton School, Penn School of Engineering, and the Penn School of Medicine on various aspects of intellectual property and entrepreneurship.
+Through his involvement with this Ivy-League institution, he guides and assists upper-level law students through pro bono legal representation of clients on multi-disciplinary issues and strategies within patent law, while also educating students and faculty at the Wharton School, Penn School of Engineering, and the Penn School of Medicine on various aspects of intellectual property and entrepreneurship.

 Waseem spent 15 years at the United States Patent and Trademark Office (USPTO), where the first half of his career was as a Primary Patent Examiner in the electrical and computer arts of Technology Center 2600, specifically examining and prosecuting patent applications within the display device and touch input technologies.
 He also spent an additional seven years of his tenure as a Supervisory Patent Examiner (SPE) in the petroleum and mechanical areas of Technology Center 3600, managing over three dozen examiners in the downhole drilling and earth boring technologies, and receiving multiple accolades for his leadership and training during that span.